iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose_setup.md

 ***Im getting errors like `error : could not connect to mongodb` and  `error : MongoError: Authentication failed.` when setting up the container.***

-Please make sure to delete all old mongodb containers in your Integration Services installation you created earlier.
+Please make sure to delete all old MongoDB containers in your Integration Services installation you created earlier.
 -> All data in your local database will be lost <br/>
 -> Stop the container: `docker stop mongo` and delete it `docker rm -v  mongo`